balves7/velozient/README.md

 ## Folders and files
 ##### backend.tf
-Used to set up the terraform.tfstate file in a remote backend, in this case Azure remote store.
+Used to set up the terraform.tfstate file in a remote backend, in this case Azure remote storage.

 #### docs/
 Contains the screenshots of the creation process as required.